Computing a Link Diagram from its Exterior: Factoring the 2-to-0 move

-As outlined in Section~\ref{sec: 2 to 0}, we factor each $2\to0$ move into a sequence of simple moves so we can transfer arcs as described in Section~\ref{sec: mod tri}.
-In this appendix, we detail how to handle the situation where additional faces of the bird beak are identified, which can happen because the tetrahedra in the split-book, shown in the upper-right of Figure~\ref{fig: main birdseye}, may repeat or be glued together in strange ways.
+In this section, we detail how to handle the situation where additional faces of the bird beak are identified, which can happen because the tetrahedra in the split-book, shown in the upper-right of Figure~\ref{fig: main birdseye}, may repeat or be glued together in strange ways.
 To handle this delicate issue, we need to take the dual viewpoint.